Learning the ocarina's fingerings

 - Finger and say D

-If you have not played a wind instrument before, moving your fingers like this may be challenging.
+If you have never played a wind instrument before moving your fingers like this may be challenging.
 This is normal.
-Be patient and practise this slowly for a few minutes, and you will notice that it starts to get easier.
+Be patient and practise slowly for a few minutes and it will start to get easier.

-All of this will get easier after a few days.
+It will also be much easier after you've slept on it.
 When you sleep, the things you have been practising will be automated by your subconscious.
 It will start to feel natural after a day or two.

 F, G, and A